Introduces students to basic concepts related to chemical dependency prevention and treatment.

 Prerequisites: Students must attend a mandatory orientation/advising meeting with the Instructors.
 Must possess a minimum of an associate’s degree and consent to a background check.
 Students must consent to and receive a “No Record on File” report related to Crimes Against Persons.
 Students are advised, a “No Record on File” report related to Crimes Against Persons is generally required by agencies offering internship or employment.
 Students who do not meet the internship site requirement will be dropped from the course.
 Note: PSYC& 100DIV is a prerequisite to PSYC& 200 and 220.

-This certificate has an I-BEST enrollment option.
-The Integrated Basic Education and Skills Training (I-BEST) option is designed specifically for adults at the basic skills level.
-Initial eligibility is determined by qualifying CASAS scores of 221 – 255 in Reading and/or Math and a minimum of 221 in CASAS Listening for English Language Learners.
-For detailed information contact the I-BEST Program Specialist 253-589-5524.
+This certificate has an Integrated Basic Education and Skills Training (I-BEST) enrollment option designed specifically for adults at the basic skills level.
+Initial eligibility is determined by qualifying CASAS scores of 225-255 in reading and/or math and a minimum of 225 in CASAS listening for English language learners.
+Students who wish to enter the Human Services program and earn one of the degree options after completing the I-BEST Chemical Dependency Specialist program must complete the appropriate core requirements as outlined in the college catalog.
+Students should meet with an advisor during their I-BEST participation to develop their Education Plan.
+For detailed information contact the I-BEST program specialist at 253-589-5524.

 |Catalog #||Course Name||Credits|